inphobia/p5-idea-wikiclone/Perl-Debugger.md

 As soon as perl knows only utf8 and bytes, it was not a trivial question how to handle non-utf encodings.
 For now it works this way:

 * IDE always waiting utf8 from debug socket.
-* If debugger see that utf8 flag is on, it sends data (variables values, files sources) as is.
+* If the debugger detects that utf8 flag is on, it sends data (variables values, files sources) as is.
-* If debugger see that content has no utf8 flag set and contains bytes with code > 0x80, it encodes data from configured 'Script encoding' to utf8 using Encode::from_to
+* If the debugger detects that content has no utf8 flag set and contains bytes with code > 0x80, it encodes the data from the configured 'Script encoding' to utf8 using Encode::from_to
 * All watches and breakpoint conditions will be converted to configured script encoding